| |

 Research in the Lee Lab

-Much of the research centers on physiological and evolutionary mechanisms of adaptation during habitat change.
-For instance, many invaders into freshwater habitats originate from more saline environments, much more than expected based on transport opportunity of propagule pressure.
+Much of our research centers on physiological and evolutionary mechanisms of adaptation during habitat change.
+For instance, many invaders into freshwater habitats originate from more saline environments, much more than expected based on transport opportunity or propagule pressure.
 Such invaders originally from saline environments include zebra and quagga mussels.
-In addition, habitat salinity is changing throughout the globe due to climate change.
-For instance, in high latitude environments, coastal waters are becoming fresher due to enormous volumes of ice melt and increases in precipitation.
+In addition, habitat salinity is changing throughout the globe due to changes in precipitation patterns and increases in ice melt.
+For instance, in high latitude environments, coastal waters are experiencing rapid declines in habitat salinity.
 What mechanisms allow only some populations to cross biogeographic boundaries into such radically different environments, when most cannot?

-Current research projects include: (1) genomic mechanisms underlying adaptation associated with radical habitat change, (2) mechanisms of physiological evolution during habitat shifts, and (3) metagenomics of the microbial assemblage associated with the invading host.
+Current research projects include: (1) genomic mechanisms underlying adaptation associated with radical habitat change, (2) mechanisms of physiological evolution during habitat shifts, and (3) evolution of genome architecture across arthropod clades.
 Most projects use the copepod Eurytemora affinis species complex as a model system.
-Other projects have examined other taxa crossing habitat boundaries, including other arthropods, molluscs, and fish.
+Other projects have examined other taxa crossing habitat boundaries, including other arthropods, phytoplankton, molluscs, and fish.

 Long-term research interests in the Lee Lab focus on evolutionary dynamics at the interface between habitat boundaries, and factors that allow shifts in habitat type.
 Results from such research not only have broad implications for biological invasions, but also for understanding global anthropogenic change and macroevolutionary processes, such as the colonization of land.

-The Lee Lab welcomes members with a strong interest and background in evolutionary genetics/genomics or evolutionary physiology, preferably with experience in laboratory molecular genetics or strong quantitative skills.
+The Lee Lab welcomes members with a strong interest and background in evolutionary genetics/genomics or evolutionary physiology, preferably with experience in laboratory molecular genetics, physiology, and/or strong quantitative skills.
 Graduate students in the Lee Lab are admitted through the Graduate Program in Integrative Biology or the Graduate Program in Genetics.
 Please contact Carol Lee (carollee(at)wisc.edu) if you are interested in joining our research group.

 Lee Lab News: